 Google.
 A word that is now synonymous with “look it up” and to every business owner also doubles for “opportunity” and “what the heck”.
-Your listing in Google is the often the first encounter people have with your business.
+Your listing in Google is often the first encounter people have with your business.
 You want your Google listing to be as influential as possible.
-But with all the kinds of listings how does Google determine who gets what?
+But with all the kinds of listings out there, how does Google determine who gets what?
 Read on for the nitty gritty of it, from ads to rich answers to organic results – It’s a short read, but it’s long on Google insight (pun intended)…

 The listings you see at the tip-top of the page are generally ads.
 Ads show up when people are bidding on keywords related to the words you searched for.
 Ads look surprisingly like normal listings the only way to tell one from the other is ads show up with a little green “Ad” rectangle next to the website address.